menu-hanke/smk-browser/README.md

 #### SMK´s Forest Stand API
 - Takes in boundaries / polygons converted into WKT format and returns forest stands as XML
 - The returned XML is saved to a selected folder on users disc

+2. Save the downloaded files to a selected folder

 # Downloadable files